 - A university in a complex construction negligence matter;

-- Public corporations in pension class actions, including a complex class action and parallel regulatory proceeding for Brewers Retail Inc., which is currently before the Ontario Court of Appeal;
+- Public corporations in pension class actions, including a complex class action and parallel regulatory proceeding for Brewers Retail Inc., where we were successful before the regulatory tribunal, Superior Court and Court of Appeal;

 - Physicians in liability cases tried before judges and juries, and regulatory proceedings before the CPSO and HPARB;